 Nova is a leading innovator and key provider of metrology solutions for advanced process control used in semiconductor manufacturing.
 Nova delivers continuous innovation by providing high-performance metrology solutions for effective process control throughout the semiconductor fabrication process.
 We bring pioneering metrology solutions to semiconductors process control, by industrializing lab and research-grade technologies and developing emerging metrology solutions.
 Nova's product portfolio, deployed at the world's largest integrated-circuit manufacturers, combines high-precision hardware and cutting-edge software, and provides its customers with deep insight into the development and production of the most advanced semiconductor devices.
-Nova's capability to deliver innovative X-ray and Optical solutions enables its customers to improve performance, enhance product yields and accelerate time to market.
+Nova's capability to deliver innovative Optical, X-ray, SIMS and Chemical analysis technology solutions enables its customers to improve performance, enhance product yields and accelerate time to market.

-Nova's market offering is driven by product divisions: The Dimensional Metrology Division (DMD) which is responsible for optical technology-based metrology solutions (integrated and standalone), and the Materials Metrology Division (MMD) which is responsible for x-ray-based solutions.
+Nova's market offering is driven by three product divisions: The Dimensional Metrology Division (DMD) which is responsible for optical technology-based metrology solutions (integrated and standalone), the Materials Metrology Division (MMD) which is responsible for X-ray and SIMS (Secondary Ion Mass Spectrometry) based solutions, and the Chemical Metrology Division (CMD) which is responsible for chemical metrology and replenishment solutions.
 The corporate units, such as marketing, next generation technology, human resources, finance and global business group, support both divisions.
 This structure allows the company to focus management attention on each product line separately, as well as to facilitate the integration of additional businesses or technologies in the future.